Kyza/worst-json-stringify/README.md

 # worst-json-stringify is +34.21% faster
 ```

-`slow-json-stringify` is not included in the benchmarks because it doesn't escape strings fully.

 ## Explaination

 Think of it like a macro.
 It takes in a schema and returns a function that is specifically made to stringify objects that match that schema.
-The function it generates--assuming it doesn't contain an `object` or `array` type--will stringify the object without using any iteration.
+The function it generates--assuming it doesn't contain an `object` or `array` type--will stringify the object without iterating over any properties.
 That makes it incredibly fast at what it does.

 ## Types

 Currently the following types are supported:

 - [x] struct
-- [ ] object
+- [x] object
 - [x] tuple
-- [ ] array
+- [x] array
 - [x] string
 - [x] boolean
 - [x] number